 Activity to try: Listen to the three-part series on college (season one, episodes 4-6), and have a class discussion.
 Trust me, there will be plenty to talk about.

 Each episode of This American Life centers around a theme.
 Most are journalistic at the core, but some are comedic.
 This podcast is hard to generalize, especially after over 600 episodes.
-But the number of episodes, and the podcats’s massive popularity, should speak for itself.
+But the number of episodes and the podcast’s massive popularity should speak for themselves.